jdlich/cas-docs/content/chapters/10-design-and-branding.md

 ## Mobile Theme

-CAS uses the [Mobile Fluid Skinning System]() to create a separate theme for devices with smaller screens.
+CAS uses the [Mobile Fluid Skinning System]() to create a separate theme for iOS and Android.

 Firefox has an extension called [User Agent Switcher]() that can allow you to conveniently experience the mobile theme right in your browser.
 I've also attached a screenshot below.